Liberal–National Coalition: Suggestions to merge

+In the wake of their 2007 federal election loss, there was again talk of a merger in 2007 and 2008, as a result of a shrinking National Party vote.
+It was argued that the decline in the National vote is linked to a declining rural population, and National Party policies have become increasingly similar to those of the Liberal Party.
+However, no merger took place outside of Queensland.
+In the federal parliament, members of the resulting Liberal National Party sat with either the Liberals or the Nationals.

 Nomenclature

+During the two coalitions of the United Australia Party and the Country Party between 1934 and 1943, the combined parties were often referred to as the United Australia Party – United Country Party, or UAP-UCP, including in official campaign material, despite the Country Party never officially including 'United' in its name.

-Due to a disciplined coalition between the parties and their predecessors being in existence for almost 100 years with only a few brief cessations within a parliamentary system, most commentators and the general public often referred to the Coalition as if it were a single party.
+A coalition between the Liberal and National Parties and their predecessors contested all but 3 federal elections between the 1925 and 2025 elections and often persisted in opposition, making the arrangement a fixture of Australian politics despite lacking any official organisation beyond the agreements between the two parties.
+As a result, most commentators and the general public often referred to it as 'the Coalition' with the definitive article and without qualification, and often as if it were a single party.
 Polling and electoral results contained a two-party-preferred (TPP) vote which was based on Labor and the Coalition.
-The Australian Electoral Commission has distinguished between "traditional" (Coalition/Labor) two-party-preferred (TPP/2PP) contests, and "non-traditional" (Independent, Greens, Liberal vs National) two-candidate-preferred (TCP/2CP) contests.
+The Australian Electoral Commission has distinguished between "traditional" (Coalition/Labor) two-party-preferred (TPP/2PP) contests, and "non-traditional" (for example, Independent, Greens, Liberal vs National) two-candidate-preferred (TCP/2CP) contests.
 At the 2010 federal election, all eight seats which resulted in a two-candidate-preferred result were re-counted to also express a statistical-only "traditional" two-party-preferred result.